uafgeotools/mtuq/docs/user_guide/06/code/custom_backend.rst

 Custom backends
 ===============

-Custom backend can be used to modify the appearance of many MTUQ plotting functions.
+Custom backends can be used to modify the appearance of many MTUQ plotting functions.

-First, check that the function has a `backend` keyword argument.
-If so, then feel free to pass a custom backend function via the backend keyword argument.
+If a plotting function has a `backend` keyword argument, then feel free to pass it a custom backend function.

 Example